 Where does torture happen around the world?

 The use of torture is completely prohibited by international law.
 However, many countries still employ torture methods.
-Read our guide to learn more about where these human rights violations happen.
+Read our guide below to learn about the situations in countries many of our clients are coming from.

 What is the UN Convention Against Torture?